matttchen117/Tresearch/README.md

 --------------------------------
 #### Tagging
 - What are tags?
-  - Tags provide a visual description of your node.
+  - Tags provide a visual description of a node.
-  - Tags are useful when categorizing nodes as well as allows others to find your nodes easier.
+  - Tags are useful when categorizing nodes as well as allows users to find public nodes easier.
-- How do I add a tag to a node?
+- Adding a node tag
-  - Create a tag by right clicking the node you wish to tag, then select edit tags in the context menu.
-Select a tag from the search bar.
+  - Right click on node and select "Edit Tags" in the context menu.
+Select tag from search bar.
-- How do I add tags to multiple nodes?
+- Adding tag to multiple nodes
-  - Enter shift and left click on all the nodes you wish to tag, then right click on your final node.
+  - Shift and left click on all the nodes to tag and then right click on your final node.
 Select edit tags in the context menu.
+Select tag from search bar
   - The tags displayed are shared tags among the groups of nodes selected.
-Any changes made will affect all nodes.
-Select a tag from the search bar.
+Any changes made will affect all nodes
-- How do I search for a tag?
+- Searching for a tag
   - Click on the search bar and search for the tag or scroll through the list of tags available
+  - Search bar will show autocomplete tags
-- How do I delete a tag?
+- Remove a tag from node(s)
-  - Click on the tag you wish to delete.
+  - Click on the tag.
-- How do I return to my tree?
-  - Left click on the exit button located on the top right corner of your browser.
+- Adding a tag to the tag bank
+  - As an administrator, navigate to the tag dashboard.
+Enter the tag name in the input field and click "Add Tag".
+- Deleting a tag from the tag bank
+  - As an administrator, navigate to to the tag dashboard.
+Find the tag in the tag table and click the delete button located next to the name.